coda-platform/fhir-types/README.md

 npm run generate
 ```

-The export types are used in the [dashboard app](https://github.com/coda-platform/dashboard-app).
+An example of how to require the terminology dictionary, by requiring `fhir-types` as a git submodule, can be found in the [dashboard app](https://github.com/coda-platform/dashboard-app) repository.

 ## Tests